-[Interview] Ukraine spy chief: sanctions hurting Putin's budget
+[Interview] Ukraine spy chief: sanctions hurting Putin's war chest

 The information includes details of Russian funding for far-right and far-left EU political parties and subversive groups in Europe.

-The money comes from Russian firms, fake NGOs, and pro-Kremlin oligarchs rather than from Russia's state budget, Bozhok said.
+The money comes from Russian firms, fake NGOs, and pro-Kremlin oligarchs rather than from Russia's official budget, Bozhok said.

 Its "point of entry" into the EU was usually eastern Europe, because Russia still had lots of agents there from Soviet times, he added.